normanmaurer/autobahntestsuite-maven-plugin/README.md

 If you want to have the Testsuite executed as part of your build you need to provide a Main class which will startup a WebSockets server which needs to behave like:

-* Echo back Text/Binary frames
+* Echo back Text/Binary messages
-* Echo back Ping frames as Pong frames
-* Ignore Pong frames
 * Handle everything else like stated in the [rfc6455](http://tools.ietf.org/html/rfc6455)